 Table showing relationship between factors operating on rock and the resulting strains:

 |Increase Rock Strength||More Brittle|

-Topographic maps are two-dimensional (2D) representations of a three-dimensional (3D) land surface.
-Similarly, geologic maps are 2D representations of 3D structures at the earth’s surface.
+Geologic maps are two dimensional (2D) representations of geologic formations and structures at the Earth’s surface, including formations, faults, folds, inclined strata, and rock types.
+Formations are recognizable rock units.
 Geologists use geologic maps to represent where geologic formations, faults, folds, and inclined rock units are.
 Geologic formations are recognizable, mappable rock units.
-In a geologic map, each formation drawn on the map is recognized by a color and an abbreviated label.
-For examples of geologic maps, check out the UGS geologic map viewer.
+Each formation on the map is indicated by a color and a label.
+For examples of geologic maps, see the Utah Geological Survey (UGS) geologic map viewer.

 9.3.1 Cross sections

-Cross sections are subsurface interpretations from surface and subsurface measurements.
+Cross sections are subsurface interpretations made from surface and subsurface measurements.
 Maps display geology in the horizontal plane, while cross sections show subsurface geology in the vertical plane.
-For more information on cross sections, check out the AAPG wiki on cross sections.
+For more information on cross sections, check out the AAPG wiki.

 9.3.2 Strike and Dip